elehcimd/pynb/README.md

 Function parameters are mapped to notebook arguments and are injected as an additional cell at runtime.
 Lines whose content is `'''` serve as cell separators.
 Markdown cells are embedded in multi-line string blocks surrounded by `'''`.
 Consecutive Python cells are separated by `'''\n'''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

+The Python statement `return` has a special meaning and it instructs the parser to ignore the remaining content of the notebook.

 A Python module can contain several functions defining multiple noetbooks.
 Examples can be found [notebooks](https://github.com/minodes/pynb/tree/master/notebooks) directory.

 ## Usage